Shukti042/Artificial-Intelligence/Line of Action/README.md

 # Line of Action

-Designed UI and write move logic using adversarial search (Minimax algorithm) with alpha-beta pruning.
+Designed UI and wrote move logic using adversarial search (Minimax algorithm) with alpha-beta pruning.

 #### Provision to play